What are the TSIs (Technical Specifications of Interoperability)?

-Why a new process for revising the TSIs?
+Why is a new process for revising the TSIs needed?

-There are four main issues for the EU Agency for Railways (ERA) related to the current process for the revision of the TSIs:
+There are four main issues for the EU Agency for Railways (ERA) to address related to the current process for the revision of the TSIs:

-- The siloed process followed until now with one Working Party dealing with an individual TSI, which prevents a consistent horizontal approach between TSIs;
+- The siloed process: there are separate and distinct Working Parties for each individual TSI, which prevent a consistent horizontal approach between TSIs;

-- The current work procedures do not allow to adapt the composition of the Working Parties;
+- The current work procedures, which prevent the composition of the Working Parties from evolving in-life;

-- Discussions in the different Working Parties are difficult to track and trace;
+- Discussions in the different Working Parties, which are difficult to track and trace;

-ERA´s new ‘Change Control Management’ (CCM) is a set of standardised tools, methods and procedures that the ERA uses and will use further in order to control and manage the changes made to the TSIs.
+ERA´s new ‘Change Control Management’ (CCM) is a set of standardised tools, methods and procedures that ERA uses to control and manage the changes made to the TSIs.

 The new CCM is meant to ensure that:

-- Change Requests (CRs) are traced and duly documented;
+- Change Requests (CRs) are traced and properly documented;

 - Unnecessary changes are prevented;